 4. The computer itself is built as a distraction engine.
 I’m conditioned to use it to check email, check social media, play videos.
 It takes a small but consistent mental effort to not do that.
 This is a form of ego-depletion, a drip drip drain of executive function, making the whole process more tiring.
 My students deserve and get my undivided attention, but giving them that on a computer is much harder than in real life.
 To get real work done I usually turn everything internet-related off.
 But unplugging the internet would naturally bugger the zoom call.
 I’m thinking of having my zoom account on a separate profile on the computer, one with nothing else in it.

-You can find the current class schedule here: https://bookwhen.com/swordschool
+You can find the current online class schedule here: https://bookwhen.com/swordschool

 If you have a topic you’d like me to cover, and/or a specific time you’d like me to do it at, feel free to ask!